pkosurilab/readthedocs-BellaVista/docs/source/bellavista_tutorials/merfish_merlin.md

 : Display image(s)

 **plot_transcripts**: *boolean, default=false*
-: Plot gene transcript spatial coordinates
+: Plot spatial coordinates of gene transcripts

 **plot_allgenes**: *boolean, default=true*
 : Plot transcripts for all gene IDs.
-If false, only gene IDs in `selected_genes` will be plotted
+If set to `false`, only the gene IDs specified in `selected_genes` will be plotted

 **genes_visible_on_startup**: *boolean, default=false*
 : Controls the visibility of all gene layers at startup.
-If set to false, the gene layers will be hidden
+If set to `false`, the gene layers will be hidden
 > Setting this option to false improves navigation performance.
 Gene layers can be shown later using the toggle visibility feature.

 **selected_genes**: *1D array of strings, default=None*
-: Only plot transcripts for gene IDs specified in list.
-If None, all genes will be plotted by default
+:  Specifies the gene IDs whose transcripts will be plotted.
+If None, transcripts for all genes will be plotted

 **plot_cell_seg**: *boolean, default=false*
 : Plot cell segmentation